credativ/plutono/docs/sources/administration/provisioning.md

 #### Custom HTTP headers for datasources

-Data sources managed by Grafanas provisioning can be configured to add HTTP headers to all requests going to that datasource.
+Data sources managed by Plutonos provisioning can be configured to add HTTP headers to all requests going to that datasource.
 The header name is configured in the `jsonData` field and the header value should be configured in `secureJsonData`.